source-foundry/Hack/README.md

    For older systems either manually download and install one of those deb packages or see the [manual install instructions](https://wiki.ubuntu.com/Fonts).

 For other systems, check for packages using your distro's package manager.
 If no packages exist download your preferred format and copy the font files to either your system font folder (often /usr/share/fonts/) or user font folder (often ~/.local/share/fonts/).
 On systems using Fontconfig you may need to regenerate the font caches and indexes after copying the files (e.g. `fc-cache -s; mkfontscale <instalation_path>; mkfontdir <instalation_path>`).

+#### Windows

+On Windows the [TTF][ttf_latest] format files are recommended.
+Download the zip, extract the files, and double click on them to open them in the font previewer.
+Clicking the "Install" button will then copy them to the correct place on your system.

 ### Webfont Usage